celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

   </tr>
 </table>

-If the contents of the release (i.e. the source Git commit) change at any point after the release has been tagged on Github, the process should increment the release identifier, and process should start again from the beginning.
+If the contents of the release (i.e. source Git commit) change at any point after the release has been tagged on Github, the process should increment the release identifier, and process should start again from the beginning.
 If the changes are small or do not introduce new code (e.g. reverting a contract to a previous version) the audit step may be accelerated.

 ### Emergency patches